Kharidar Salary in Nepal: Pay Scale, Allowances, and Benefits

 Kharidars are government staff who do important daily office work.
 Their jobs include managing files (Darta/Chalani), writing letters, keeping records, helping senior officers, and talking to people who come to the office.
 They work in many places like ministries, departments, and district offices all over Nepal.
 Kharidars are like the main support of the office, because they make sure all government work is done properly and on time.
 They help the government give services to the people correctly, which makes their work very important for keeping offices running smoothly.

-Kharidar as a Non-Gazetted Post: Understanding the Classification
+Kharidar as a Non-Gazetted Post

 A Kharidar is a Non-Gazetted Second Class employee, officially called Rajpatra Anankit Ditiya Shreni (रा.प. अनं. द्वितीय श्रेणी).
 This means Kharidars do not make big decisions like Gazetted officers, but they are very important for office work and helping senior staff.
 In the civil service hierarchy, Kharidars are below Nayab Subba (NaSu) and above Mukhiya.
 Even though their work may seem simple, it is very important for making sure the government office works properly every day.
 Without Kharidars, offices cannot function well.